 Businesses that implemented thorough inventory management reported that 95.4% of their orders are delivered to customers on time, 94.6% of orders are received by suppliers on time and there is a decrease of 7.5% in the frequency of out of stock situation.
 On the other hand, the businesses on the other side of the boat appear to lose the customer, reputation and money.
 Further, the following attributes of e-commerce sites make it more crucial to have proper inventory management system in place.

-Another common offering of e-commerce sites is bundles.
-These are multiple related products offered to customers at reduced prices and gives a lot of value to customers.
-However, they are little complicated in nature and therefore require a proper inventory management system.
+Another common offering of e-commerce sites is bundled.
+These are multiple related products offered to customers at reduced prices and give a lot of value to customers.
+However, they are a little complicated in nature and therefore require a proper inventory management system.

-Better planning and ordering: At times owners end up ordering extra stock of one product and fall short on the another fast moving item.
+At times owners end up ordering extra stock of one product and fall short on another fast-moving item.
 A managed inventory system mitigates all these issues, allowing the managers to refill the inventory as per the requirements.